lugia19/Echo-XI/README.md

 Before anything else: you'll need to have ffmpeg in your $PATH.
 You can follow [this tutorial](https://phoenixnap.com/kb/ffmpeg-windows) if you're on windows

+Additionally, if you're on linux, you'll need to make sure portaudio is installed.

-Clone the repo: `git clone https://github.com/lugia19/speechToSpeechElevenLabs.git`
+1) Clone the repo: `git clone https://github.com/lugia19/speechToSpeechElevenLabs.git`

-Create a venv (highly recommended): `python -m venv venv`
+2) Create a venv: `python -m venv venv`

-Activate the venv: `venv\Scripts\activate`
+3) Activate the venv: `venv\Scripts\activate`

-If you did it correctly, there should be (venv) at the start of the command line.
+4) If you did it correctly, there should be (venv) at the start of the command line.

-Install the requirements: `pip install -r requirements.txt`
+5) Install the requirements: `pip install -r requirements.txt`

-Download a vosk model and a recasepunc model (I personally also use the vosk one for recasepunc).
-They can be found at [here](https://alphacephei.com/vosk/models).
+6) Run it and follow the instructions.

+If you're looking to use the vosk/recasepunc speech recognition, you will need to download the necessary models.

+Vosk models can be found [here](https://alphacephei.com/vosk/models).
+The same page also offers some recasepunc models.
+For additional ones, you can look in the recasepunc repo.

 For english I use `vosk-model-en-us-0.22` and `vosk-recasepunc-en-0.22`.
-Recasepunc is optional, but highly recommended to improve the output.
+Recasepunc is technically optional when using vosk, but highly recommended to improve the output.

-Place them both in the same directory as speech2speech.py.
-The resulting directory structure should be something like this:
+The script looks for models under the models/vosk and models/recasepunc folders.

+A typical folder structure would look something like this (recasepunc models can either be in their own folder or by themselves, depending on which source you download them from.
+Both are supported.):
 ```
-venv
-vosk-model-en-us-0.22
-vosk-recasepunc-en-0.22
-speech2speech.py
+-misc
+-models
+    -vosk
+        -vosk-model-en-us-0.22
+        -vosk-model-it-0.22
+    -recasepunc
+        -vosk-recasepunc-en-0.22
+        it.22000
+-speechRecognition
+-ttsProviders
+helper.py
+speechToSpeech.py
 ```

-Run the script.
-It will ask you your API key (if you would like for it to not ask, you can add it to the config.json file) and for you to choose a voice to use.

-In addition, it will try to find the vosk models in the current directory.
-Everything should work fine if you followed the previous steps.

-It will also prompt you asking if you would like to change your OBS-websocket settings.
-These are used for the OBS integration, where the detected text can be written to a text object for live subtitles.

-Select your input and output and it should start, after asking you if you'd like to enable recasepunc and the OBS integration.
+For everything else, simply run the script and follow the instructions.

 If you would like to use the voice on something like discord, use [VB-Cable](https://vb-audio.com/Cable/).
 In the script select your normal microphone as input, `VB-Cable input` as the output, then on discord select `VB-Cable output` as the input.
 Yes, it's a little confusing.